4 Strategies to Help Your Organization Thrive in Ambiguous Times

 For additional thoughts on better organizing to deliver what customers will want, see the following resources:

 The pressures on organizations to be more agile and to do more with fewer resources have had profound impact on organizations around the world over the last two years.
-Organizations that are winning have found ways to identify and prioritize the most important work and reallocate resources to best support that.
+Winning organizations have found ways to identify and prioritize the most important work and reallocate resources to best support that.
 Leaders usually make cost decisions based on alternative scenarios and financial modeling.
 This is a good start but often isn’t enough.
 If those alternative scenarios are not grounded in identifying and protecting distinctive capabilities that create advantage in the eyes of their target customers, they can lead to declining results.
-Great leaders are able to allocate resources in ways that position them to emerge even stronger than before.
+Great leaders allocate resources in ways that position them to emerge even stronger than before.

 When leaders take this approach to efficiency, they clarify the distinctive capabilities needed for their business to succeed.
 Armed with this intent, they streamline work based on its contribution to distinctiveness.
 This unleashes resources for reinvestment in the work that customers care about by reducing or eliminating other work.
 Ultimately the organization emerges from the crisis better positioned for the future.